r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 - Build oneliner [ Stack var declarations + Add arithmetic obscure funtion ]<br />

-      [Arithmetic Sequences] When it comes to hard-coded numeric values, obfuscators may employ simple arithmetic to thwart reverse engineers or to stall code exec.
+      [Arithmetic Sequences] When it comes to hard-coded numeric values, obfuscators may employ simple arithmetic to thwart reverse engineers or to stall code execution.

       UikEt = "201"+"8"
-      If UikEt < 0 Then
-      MsgBox "Obscure funtion that never gets executed" End If
+      If UikEt < 0 Then:MsgBox "Obscure funtion that never gets executed":End If

       HINT: 2018 its allways BIGGER than 0 (so this funtion will never execute)